shijistar/enum-plus/README.md

 <br/>
 <sup>**_\[F^2]_**</sup> &nbsp; `toList(options?: { valueField?: string; labelField?: string }): { [key: string]: any }[]`

-Converts the enum members to an array of objects, each containing `value` and `label` fields by default.
+Converts the enum items to an array of objects, each containing `value` and `label` fields by default.
 You can customize the field names using the `options` parameter.

 ```js
 WeekEnum.toList();